 2. There are discrepancies between different sheets within the same submittal data.
 The grading is shown differently on the Utility Plan C5 than the Grading and Stormwater Management Plan C4.
 The proposed house in the Stormwater Management Report differs from the house in the plan set.
 All plans and details should be cross checked for consistency within the submittal documents.
 To be addressed with plan revisions.
+NO NEW INFORMATION to show updated to the Stormwater Management Report

 In summary, there are many plan revisions which are required and more than just two waivers required for this subdivision to meet the subdivision regulations.
 We understand that the intent is to build this subdivision roadway so that its appearance is that of a single driveway.
 However, as the creation of this lot requires the creation of a subdivision roadway, waivers are needed to meet this intent.
 For those items where this office and the design engineer disagree, the Board may wish to either require plan revisions or have the applicant request relief with waivers.

 It is our recommendation that the applicant provide an updated list of waivers prior to the Board closing the public hearing on this project so that they will have a complete list to vote on.
+This list of waivers should be included in the list of waivers on the cover sheet.